Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Forward model with simulation lightcones

-For our example, we start by rotating the lightcone coordinates to maximally overlap with the CMASS footprint, as illustrated in Figure~\ref{fig:footprint}.
-The original lightcone footprint in full is a octant of the entire sky, spanning 90 degrees along RA and 0$^\circ$ to 90$^\circ$ in DEC.
-The rotation is only along the RA direction and results in the lightcone spanning 130-220$^\circ$ in RA.
+Using the CMASS sample as an example, we start by rotating the lightcone coordinates to maximally overlap with the CMASS footprint, as illustrated in Figure~\ref{fig:footprint}.
+In this case, the rotation is only along the RA direction and results in the lightcone spanning 130-220$^\circ$ in RA.
 Then we apply a cut at DEC = 61$^\circ$ to remove regions of the lightcone that do not overlap with the CMASS footprint.
 With this cut, the resulting footprint is fully enclosed in the CMASS survey footprint.
-We propose to trim both the data and the lightcone to this ``rectangular'' footprint to guarantee the two have identify boundary effects.
+We propose to trim both the data and the lightcone to this ``rectangular'' footprint to guarantee the the model and the data have identify boundary effects.

-Finally, we apply the additional survey masks, including the bright star mask, which accounts for the footprints missing due to bright forground stars, the centerpost mask, which accounts for holes in the footprint due to the centerpost of tiles, and masks accounting for bad tiles.
+Finally, we apply the additional survey masks in the model, including the bright star mask, which accounts for the footprints missing due to bright forground stars, the centerpost mask, which accounts for holes in the footprint due to the centerpost of tiles, and masks accounting for bad tiles.

-Last but certainly not least, the forward model also needs to account for effects of fiber collisions, the effect where spectroscopic fibers can not be placed infinitely close to each other, resulting in missing galaxies in dense regions.
-We reserve the treatment of fiber collision to a dedicated discussion in Section~\ref{sec:fiber}.
-In effect, instead of forward modeling fiber collision, which turns out to be computationally expensive, we propose a routine to probabilistically recover the redshifts of collided galaxies and demonstrate that the resulting systematic error is subdominant compared the sample variance.
+Last but not least, the forward model also needs to account for effects of fibre collisions, the effect where spectroscopic fibres can not be placed infinitely close to each other, resulting in missing galaxies in dense regions.
+We reserve the treatment of fibre collision to a dedicated discussion in Section~\ref{sec:fibre}.
+In summary, instead of forward modeling fibre collision, which is computationally expensive, we construct a routine to probabilistically recover the redshifts of collided galaxies and demonstrate that the resulting systematic error is subdominant compared the sample variance.